xwal/awesome-stars/README.md

 ## Rust

-- [farion1231/cc-switch](https://github.com/farion1231/cc-switch) - A cross-platform desktop All-in-One assistant tool for Claude Code, Codex, OpenCode, openclaw & Gemini CLI.
+- [farion1231/cc-switch](https://github.com/farion1231/cc-switch) - A cross-platform desktop All-in-One assistant for Claude Code, Codex, OpenCode, OpenClaw, Gemini CLI & Hermes Agent.
+Only official website: ccswitch.io
 - [openai/codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal
 - [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - The repo is finally unlocked. enjoy the party!
 The fastest repo in history to surpass 100K stars ⭐.
 Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
 - [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.